|

 How Can I Participate in the Mock Election?

-The first thing to do is for a teacher or school administrator to enroll online with the National Student/Parent Mock Election website.
-Those who enroll will be named Mock Election Coordinators for their school or class and will be given an ID and password.
-They will receive a welcome letter and a Voter Instruction Kit from School Perceptions, a national educational research company.
+More than 1,000 New Jersey teachers have already registered to have their classes and schools participate.
+If you have not yet received an E-mail announcing the Mock Election, the first thing to do is for a teacher or school administrator to enroll online with the National Student/Parent Mock Election website.
+Those who enroll will be named Mock Election Coordinators for their school or class and will be given an ID and password in an E-mail.

 My Son is Home-Schooled.
 How Can He Participate in the Mock Election?